Using table stats hint to force a direct path read but with a rownum predicate surprise

 VLOT stands for Very Large Object Threshold = _db_block_buffers * 5 = 3875820 * 5 = 19379100

-I will show how the thresholds effect the direct path decision.
+I will show how the thresholds affect the direct path decision.
 We will use nsmtio (non smart IO) event to trace the direct path or non-direct path/buffered decision.

-Our table block size is larger than medium table threshold but smaller than VLOT(500% of the buffer cache).
-The hard limit for VLOT here plays role in decision taking process.
-For my sample table, full table scan is done via direct path read only when database is opened freshly.
+Our table block size is larger than the medium table threshold but smaller than VLOT (500% of the buffer cache).
+The hard limit for VLOT here plays a role in decision-taking process.
+For my sample table, full table scan is done via direct path read only when the database is opened freshly.
 After 1-2 days, full table scan is done via the buffer cache.
-This difference is based on the % amount of blocks currently in buffer cache and the % amount of buffers dirty.
+This difference is based on the % amount of blocks currently in the buffer cache and the % amount of buffers dirty.
 I have created a decision tree diagram based on the blog post "Investigating the full table direct path / buffered decision" by Frits Hoogland.

-nblks here is 6419956.
+nblks here are 6419956.
 This is the actual block size of my table.
-Result is NoDirectRead , Cache_Read decision is taken with the table actual block size.
-Table block size is between MTT (387580) and VLOT(19379100).
+Result is NoDirectRead, Cache_Read decision is taken with the table actual block size.
+The table block size is between MTT (387580) and VLOT(19379100).

-Direct Read decision is taken as object size is larger than VLOT.
+Direct Read decision is taken as the object size is larger than VLOT.
 I have also tested the query with much larger amounts.
-For my query when block size is larger than 65735829, the full table scan decision is replaced with index scan.
+For my query when the block size is larger than 65735829, the full table scan decision is replaced with an index scan.

 I tried to understand why the hint is not working.
-Also i could not find any example of table_stats hint usage within a subquery.
+Also, I could not find any example of table_stats hint usage within a subquery.
 I tried /*+ OPT_PARAM('_serial_direct_read',always) */ hint, to force a direct path read.
 That did not work also.
-As Roger Macnicol says; "Another point to remember is that not all parameters get their value from the cursor environment For example the buffer cache gets the raw value of _serial_direct_read,so it can not be overruled with OPT_PARAM.
-Then I contacted with Frits Hoogland.
-He advised me to make sure that rowsource operation is compatible with direct path read.
+As Roger Macnicol says; "Another point to remember is that not all parameters get their value from the cursor environment For example, the buffer cache gets the raw value of _serial_direct_read, so it cannot be overruled with OPT_PARAM.
+Then I contacted Frits Hoogland.
+He advised me to make sure that row source operation is compatible with a direct path read.
 After talking to Frits, I changed my focus to rownum filter and optimizer_mode.
-And i could make it work with all_rows hint.
+And I could make it work with all_rows hint.

 This is due to the fact that Oracle converts optimizer mode to the first_rows mode internally when ROWNUM predicate is used.
-This behaviour is controlled by "_optimizer_rownum_pred_based_fkr" hidden parameter, whose default value is true.
-Dion Cho has a nice blog post(FIRST_ROWS vs. ALL_ROWS and ROWNUM predicate) about this behaviour.
+This behavior is controlled by "_optimizer_rownum_pred_based_fkr" hidden parameter, whose default value is true.
+Dion Cho has a nice blog post(FIRST_ROWS vs. ALL_ROWS and ROWNUM predicate) about this behavior.
 I patched my query with the below command.
 Case solved.

 Hope it helps.